 In all cases spinning reserve is maintained according to ERCOT Nodal Operating Guides, Section 2.3.1.1, to the extent that the extraordinary dispatch conditions in Section 4.3.3.1 Item 1 of this guide are not deployed.
 Specifically, spinning reserve is maintained such that 50% of the Responsive Reserve Service obligation is made up of generation resources with the other 50% of Responsive Reserve Service obligation coming from Load Resources.
 The dispatch may be modified in the seasonal SSWG Cases if necessary to maintain voltages at acceptable levels.

-New transmission level Generation Resources will be included in the SSWG Cases on a triannual basis according to the procedures defined in Planning Guide, Section 6.9, addition of Proposed Generation Resources to the Planning Models.
+New transmission level Generation Resources will be included in the SSWG Cases on a biannual basis according to the procedures defined in Planning Guide, Section 6.9, addition of Proposed Generation Resources to the Planning Models.

-New DGRs, DESRs, and SODGs will be included in the SSWG Cases on a triannual basis during the incremental updates with operational data from NMMS.
+New DGRs, DESRs, and SODGs will be included in the SSWG Cases on a biannual basis during the incremental updates with operational data from NMMS.

 4.3.3.1 Extraordinary Dispatch Conditions